deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 clothes and listening to the others around him try to get comfortable.
 He was pretty sure at least a couple were fighting back tears.
-Plenty, he knew, were repeating that same question to themselves that he’d heard on the bus: ‘*What have we got ourselves into?*’
+Plenty, he knew, were repeating that same question to themselves that he’d heard on the bus: '*What have we got ourselves into?*’

 Adam didn’t wonder.
 Twelve hours of travel and the emotional jolt of leaving Ava behind had taken so much out of him that he was the first to